airalab/robonomics-wiki/docs/connect-any-ros-compatitable-robot-under-robonomics-parachain-control-1.md

-# Connect any ROS-compatitable robot under Robonomics parachain control.
-Part 1: simple connection
+# Connect ROS-compatibale Drone To Robonomics Parachain.
+Part 1.
+Launch by Transaction

 **In this article we will show that with the help of Robonomics tools you can control any ROS-compatitable device.
 We will find a random drone simulation package on the web and adjust it to run with Robonomics.**
 **Requirements:**